noozo/live_view_trello_clone/README.md

 Notes:
 - It's not a full Phoenix app, but it should be easy to adapt to a new one.
 - There are some helpers (like pagination, date formatting, etc) that are not part of this codebase.
-- The code is not up to date with Phoenix Live View 0.6 (yet), which uses the new @event_handler callbacks.
+- The code is not up to date with Phoenix Live Controller 0.6 (yet), which uses the new @event_handler callbacks.

 Example routing: